Are Vostok watches any good?

 There are a wide range of dials to choose from when it comes to Vostok Komandirskies.
-Some feature submarines while others feature boats, tanks, planes or soviet emblems.
+Some feature submarines while others feature boats, planes or soviet emblems.

 Vostok ‘Amphibia’ was named for its ability to be used both underwater and on land.